 1. What age or year groups is Atom Learning designed for?

-Atom Home and Atom School cater to children aged 7–11 (Years 3–6, and early Year 7) in the UK, focusing on Key Stage 2 subjects and entrance exam prep.
+Atom Home and Atom School target children aged 7–11 (Years 3–6, and early Year 7) in the UK, focusing on Key Stage 2 subjects and entrance exam preparation.

 2. Is Atom Learning free for schools?

-Yes.
-Atom School is provided free to schools as part of Atom’s mission to democratise education.
+Atom School is provided at no cost to schools as part of the company’s stated mission to expand educational access.
+Prospective users should verify current pricing structures directly.

 3. How does Atom personalize a child’s learning path?

-The platform uses AI to adapt in real time based on each child’s responses.
-It adjusts question difficulty to stay within a “just right” zone—neither too easy nor discouragingly hard.
+The platform uses AI to adapt in real time based on each child’s responses, adjusting question difficulty to target an appropriate learning zone.
+This approach aligns with established principles of adaptive learning systems.

-4. What evidence is there that Atom improves learning?
+4. What evidence exists that Atom drives learning engagement?

 5. Can Atom help prepare for U.S. exams?

-6. Does Atom include full AI tutoring or multi-turn guidance?
+6. Does Atom include advanced AI tutoring capabilities?